 Seeing that this is a sun dried tomato pasta recipe, naturally, it will contain pasta.
 You can use any type of pasta such as fusilli or penne pasta.
 The reason these two types of kinds of pasta work best is because of their unique shape, both being tubular.

 Penne is straight whereas fusilli has a corkscrew shape to it.
 The tube-like shape allows more sauce to be held with every bite.
 These two kinds of pasta work amazing with recipes that have thick and juicy sauces, like ours!
+Alternatively, you can make your own pasta without a machine and use it for this recipe.

 Next, we of course have our delicious and mouth-watering sun dried tomato pasta sauce.
 This sauce gets most of its flavor from the intense tomato paste, and of course, the sun dried tomatoes.